DiTso/Navigator/readme.txt

  *
  * &notInMenuAction [string]
  * How to behave when a document is encountered that does not appear in the menu.
  * Possibilities are 'link', 'skip', 'stop'
  * Default: 'skip'
  *
+ * &isFolderAction [string]
+ * How to behave when a document is encountered is a folder.
+ * Possibilities are 'link', 'skip', 'stop'
+ * Default: 'skip'
+ *